tytyne/taxi24/README.md

  a set of APIs that other companies can use to manage their fleet of drivers and allocate drivers to passengers.
 They would like your help building these APIs

-## Github
+# Github
-### Git Repository
+## Git Repository
 https://github.com/tytyne/taxi24

-### Server side hosted on Heroku
+## Server side hosted on Heroku

 https://taxi24.herokuapp.com/

-### Getting Started
+## Getting Started

-#### Prerequisites to use of API
+### Prerequisites to use of API
 Postman

 Any web browser

-Prerequisites to get this API running on your local system
+### Prerequisites to get this API running on your local system

-Node js/express/postgres DB
+1.Node js/express/postgres DB

-Any text editor(Preferrably VS Code)
+2.Any text editor(Preferrably VS Code)

-Git
+3.Git

-#### Installation
+### Installation

-Clone this repository into your local machine:
+1.Clone this repository into your local machine:

  git clone https://github.com/tytyne/taxi24

-Install dependencies
+2.Install dependencies

 - npm install.

-Start the application by running the start script
+3.Start the application by running the start script

 - npm start.

-Install postman to test all endpoints on port 5000.
+4.Install postman to test all endpoints on port 5000.

-#### Test
+### Test

 run test using 'npm test'.